dfirebaugh/dustinfirebaugh.com/content/blog/MakeAMapPt2/index.md

 We then call the `initGrid` function up front and the `drawGrid` function on every render (i.e. in the main Draw function).

 There's now a slight issue that it takes a while to load and it doesn't tell the user that it's loading/initializing.
-I could process these gridlines more concurrently to mitigate this or just add a "loading..." message to communicate to the user that the app isn't broken.
+I could process these grid lines more concurrently to mitigate this or just add a "loading..." message to communicate to the user that the app isn't broken.
 I will deal this later.

 # Panning issue
-The function that managed user input for panning the tilemap was having an issue that would make the tilemap reset to origin on first mouse button press.
+The function that managed user input for panning the tile map was having an issue that would make the tile map reset to origin on first mouse button press.

 The fix for this was to relatively adjust the offset and to update the start position always (even if the mouse button isn't pressed).